archivesspace/tech-docs/src/content/docs/customization/bower.md

 ---
 title: Managing frontend assets with Bower
+description: Instructions on how to add static assests to the core project.
 ---

 This is aimed at developers and applies to the 'frontend' application only.